TormStorm/jagex-launcher-linux/README.md

 Switch to desktop mode by pressing steam, power, switch to desktop and then follow the instructions above<br>
 Once the installation has completed do the following steps:<br>

-1 .Install BoilR from the discover store<br>
+1. Install BoilR from the discover store<br>
 2. Select `Import Games` and make sure the Jagex Launcher is checked under Lutris<br>
 3. Click the import games button on the bottom left and restart steam<br>
 4. Rename the Steam entry to `RuneScape` if playing RuneScape or `OSRS` if playing Old School RuneScape<br>
 5. Press the steam button, controller settings, browse community layouts and select a controller layout<br>

-If you are using RuneLite on the Steam Deck you can import a properties file to set it up automatically[^1]<br>
+If you are using RuneLite on the Steam Deck you can import a properties file to set it up automatically<sup title="PSA: Perfect RuneLite settings for Steam Deck">[^1]</sup><br>

 1. Launch RuneLite, open the configuration menu and select the profiles tab<br>
 2. Click `import profile` navigate to `$HOME/Games/jagex-launcher` and open `steamdeck-config.properties`